The Story of Juror #9

 The prosecution-biased media….

 …has controlled the narrative of this crime, the trials, and the aftermath.
 For nearly 30 years the public has been inundated with prosecution-biased headlines, articles, books, news stories, documentaries, comedy sketches, and dramatizations.
-The brothers have been vilified, and the first juries have been mocked.
+The brothers have been vilified, and the first two juries have been mocked.

-It is only in the past year that the tide has turned somewhat in favor of the defense point of view, as reflected in NBC’s Law & Order True Crime: The Menendez Murders 8-part series, and A&E’s “Erik Tells All” 5-part series.
-It really does take that long to tell the whole, true, story!
+It is only in the past year that the tide has turned in favor of the defense point of view, as reflected in NBC’s Law & Order True Crime: The Menendez Murders 8-part series, and A&E’s “Erik Tells All” 5-part series.
+Yes, it really does take that long to tell the whole, true, story!